anahigonzalez/cart-service/README.md

 POST /articles : creates an article (just a 201 is fine for now) DELETE /articles/{articleId} : deletes desired article (204 is fine for now)
 ```

+Also, create a CartService, with necessary methods to handle all the REST controller requests.

+Define necessary models (no ORM needed for now).

-No DB is need for now, just hardcode answers and use a mock json file for articles.
+No DB is needed for now, just hardcode answers and use a mock json file for articles.

-Test the controller with JUnit
+Test the controller and the service with JUnit.